 The MacBook Air has built-in Wi-Fi for connecting to a network.
 It also provides built-in Bluetooth for wirelessly connecting a mouse or other peripherals.
 If you want to connect to an ethernet network, you need an adapter.

 How fast is it?
-The M1 provides performance that is leaps and bounds faster than what was previously found in the MacBook Air.
+The M2 provides performance that is leaps and bounds faster than the Intel processors that were previously found in the MacBook Air, and Apple claims an 18 percent total CPU improvement over the M1, and a 35 percent improvement in graphics speed.
 It’s plenty fast enough for general purpose use—it’s actually close to performing like the 13-inch M1 MacBook Pro in this situation.
 But because it doesn’t have a fan to keep the computer cool, it may throttle down its speed during long processing sessions, such as video editing or compiling code.
 Even then, it’s still plenty fast.

 Macworld’s buying advice: The MacBook Air is a great affordable laptop for someone who does general-purpose work and moves around a lot, such as a student or a self-employed person.
 You can’t easily upgrade the storage or memory after purchase, so you should buy the model with the largest amount of storage you can afford.